 To add texture to your space, introduce an outdoor element by choosing drapery crafted from natural materials like bamboo, jute, grass, reeds, and rattan.
 They're environmentally friendly, uniquely individual, and they pair nicely with Graber Natural Shades.

-The most energy-efficient solution for a sliding glass door is a vertical cellular shade.
+The most energy-efficient solution for sliding doors are vertical cellular shades.
 Just like horizontal cellular shades, Graber Slide-Vue™ Vertical Cellular Shades are available in widths up to 192” and are made with honeycomb-shaped cells that trap air and insulate your home against both heat and cold.
 Vertical cellular shades offer a clean, modern look and are available in a range of colors and opacities.
 That variety makes it easy to find the perfect solution for your room.

 A door presents special challenges, one of which is visibility.
 In many instances, it is desirable to have good visibility for those coming and going through the doorway.
 One way to ensure this while still protecting against bright sun and glare is to utilize a sheer fabric.
 There are cellular shade fabrics that offer sheer fabrics that do this job quite well.
 There are also traditional curtain and drapery options that accomplish this task.

-When choosing your window treatments, think about how you use your sliding glass door.
+When choosing your window treatments, think about how you use your sliding door.
 Is it frequently used as a doorway?
 Or is it essentially just a big window?
 Durable vertical blinds are designed to open and close with ease, and there are several stack options that allow you to adapt your blinds to your space.
-Graber’s shutters and Slide-Vue™ Vertical Cellular Shades both open and close smoothly for ease of use.
-And curtains and drapery can offer traditional elegance and visual appeal for doors that are used less frequently.

 Drapery and Curtains vs. Shades and Blinds